 Sea levels change over different spatial and temporal scales.
 The images produced by altimetry illustrate well the spatial variations, and also provide important data on relatively recent temporal changes.
-We can examine sea level changes over short term and longer term.
+We can examine sea level changes over the short term and long term.
 Examination of tide gauge data gives us a detailed look at sea level change over a short period of history.
-These are valuable, but do not show us the whole picture.
+These are valuable but do not show us the whole picture.

 If we want to look back at the planet’s ocean levels before people began making measurements, we must use proxy, or indirect measurement.
 This is the basis of the science of paleoclimatology.
 Before looking at more information on paleoclimate, we need to understand how these data are obtained.

 How do we know what the climate was like 500 million years ago?
 To reconstruct and understand the fluctuations in climate that have taken place on Earth, scientists use proxy, or indirect data, including data obtained in ice cores, coral, tree rings, and ocean and lake sediment cores.

 Paleoclimatologists use various forms of environmental evidence to understand the Earth’s past climate.
 Earth’s past climate conditions are preserved in tree rings, skeletons of tropical coral reefs, sediment layers in lakes and the ocean, and in the ice of glaciers and ice caps.
 Using these records, paleoclimatologists can reconstruct climate conditions going back hundreds of millions of years to create graphs such as the one in Figure 4.4 on the previous page.

 It was the examination and analysis of ice cores and their trapped molecular contents that revealed the connection between Earth’s atmospheric CO2 and temperature.
 In order to unlock the information contained in the ice, scientists collect cores and analyze them in slices representing small increments of time, using very precise methods.
 This way patterns that identify changes in the atmosphere's composition and temperature can be revealed.